-- A. This Section includes requirements for commissioning the HVAC system and its subsystems and equipment, including the Direct Digital Control system. - B. The registered design professional is responsible to provide evidence of mechanical systems commissioning and completion in accordance to the provisions of this section.
+- A. This Section includes requirements for commissioning the HVAC system and its subsystems and equipment, including the Direct Digital Control system. - B. The commissioning agent as selected by the owner is responsible to provide evidence of mechanical systems commissioning and completion in accordance to the provisions of this section.